How Do I Protect Patient Health Information in the Workplace?

 Tip #9: Employees should never share passwords.
 In addition, default passwords should be changed immediately after being assigned a new application.
 Passwords should not be reused between different systems.
 In addition, passwords should be changed if they become compromised.

 Tip #10: Keeping antivirus and antimalware software current is of vital importance.
-Software updates and patches should be timely applied to keep networks secure.
+Software updates and patches should be timely applied to keep networks secure when protecting patient privacy.